mikeperry-tor/acwiki/Signaling-Channels/Documentation-of-Use.md

 - https://people.torproject.org/~cohosh/push-notifications.html

-# Signaling channel implementations
+## Signaling channel implementations

-Rather than fully document how each signalling channel works, this documentation will cover configuration details, important features, and constraints on the signalling channels we already have in use.
+This section enumerates active and promising signaling channels, as well as independent implementations.

-### Domain fronting
+### Domain Fronting

-##### Configuration
+#### Domain Fronting Components

 - Front: URL visible to censor, to go in the TLS SNI and DNS requests (e.g., `cdn.zk.mk`)
 - Host: reflector URL that points to the signalling server, created by making an account with the cloud provider (e.g., `https://1098762253.rsc.cdn77.org`)
 - (optional) UTLS settings

-##### Features
+#### Domain Fronting Features

 - **price:** varies by provider, pricey as a full channel but reasonable as a signalling channel